georgealways/lil-gui/examples/example-test/example-test.md

 console.log( "This doesn't run" );
 ```

-But squiggle fences will also run the code:
+Squiggle fences will also run the code:

 ~~~js
 import GUI from 'lil-gui';